Ajibman/QuantumTrader-AI/README.md

 # QuantumTrader-AI
- A Quantum Trader AI (QT AI) app (A Quantum-origin Neural Exchange System and network) of global significance with 99.99ⁿ% (nano/pico) efficiency capable of impacting global markets positively, minimizing emotional trading, embracing advance philanthropy, advance philosophy, unequivocally raising wellbeing for humankind across borders.
-It is crafted with "global peace," cosmic logic and ethics 24x7.
-Knowing that nothing is ever possible without a peaceful atmosphere.
+ A Quantum Trader AI (QT AI) app is a Quantum-origin Neural Exchange System (QonexAI pronounced KonexAI) and network of global significance with 99.99ⁿ% (nano/pico) efficiency.
+It is capable of impacting global markets positively, minimizing emotional trading, embracing advance philanthropy, advance philosophy and unequivocally raising wellbeing for peoples across borders.

- #peace
+QonexAI is crafted with "global peace," cosmic logic and ethics 24x7 in mind.
+Knowing that nothing is ever possible without a peaceful atmosphere. #peace

 ```Ownership/Identity
 Identity & Ownership